 Take up the question of gender in relation to American foreign policy and American imperialism, particularly the idea that aggressive overseas action was one way for men (including Theodore Roosevelt) to assert their masculinity in an era of growing feminine influence in society and culture.

-Conduct a class debate over the following topics: for example, America Should Retain the Philippines; primary source readings will come from the following book Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
+Conduct a class debate on a topic such as America Should Retain the Philippines; primary source readings will come from the following book Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following video: The Century—America’s Time (ABC Video in association with The History Channel), Volume I: The Beginning: Seeds of Change.
 “In an era of innocence and prosperity, the American landscape is set in motion for a new century of unimaginable change—a time when the promise of electricity, automobiles, moving pictures and air flight was just over the horizon.”